One of the most common reader questions I get is someone asking if they should stay with their avoidant partner.

 I mean it’s a crappy feeling isn’t it: You really like or love the person and do care about them.
 But, you’ve got your own needs to look out for and deserve to be happy.
 You deserve to be with someone who can give you what you want.

-This article will show you how to treat an avoidant partner, and 7 questions you can ask yourself that will help you make your decision.
+This article will show you how to treat an avoidant partner, how to think about leaving avoidant partners, and 7 questions you can ask yourself that will help you make your decision.
 Here they are:

 1. Does your avoidant partner seem like they’re willing to talk anything out?
 Or, do they constantly make excuses, say they’re tired, and put up walls?

 If your avoidant partner constantly finds ways to get out of deeper conversations, spending time with you, being affectionate, and having sex…it’s not a good sign.